This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 We may collect, use, store and transfer different categories of personal data about you in electronic (e.g., email, photographs, documents) or paper media.
 We have grouped them together as follows:

-• Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.
+• Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, and title.

 • Transaction Data includes details about payments to and from you and other details of products and services you have purchased from us.